 The majority of this list aligns to internationally popular websites such as Google and Facebook, which top the lists of most visited websites in most countries.
-Other than the Lebanon-specific version of Google and Aljaras.com, an entertainment website, the most popular sites in Lebanon are commonly and internationally used search websites and social media platforms.
+Other than the Lebanon-specific version of Google and Yasour.org, a news website, the most popular sites in Lebanon are commonly and internationally used search websites and social media platforms.

 Popular Region-Specific Websites in Lebanon

-This list of region-specific websites, all of which were in the top 25 most visited websites of Lebanon in June 2016, is comprised mostly of Lebanon-specific news sites.
-Apart from Google.com.lb and Greenarea.me, all of these sites focus on either entertainment news in the Middle East (Aljaras.com and Lbcgroup.tv) or on Lebanese current events.
+This list of region-specific websites, all of which were in the top 50 most visited websites of Lebanon in 2021, is comprised mostly of Lebanon-specific news sites.
+Apart from Google.com.lb, all of these sites focus on either entertainment news in the Middle East (Yasour.org and Bintjbeil.org) or on Lebanese current events.
 This suggests a high level of interest across the Lebanese population on modern developments, entertainment, and information.
 Savvy marketers can use this trend to more effectively target their advertisements to a highly informed, curious, and modern population.